 Increasing the Payroll Tax Credit and Other Benefits

 The new law would immediately double the cap on the payroll tax credit election to $500,000, and raise it gradually to $750,000 over the next ten years.
-Additionally, the new bill would increase the gross receipt limitation from five million to 15 million.
+Additionally, the new bill would increase the gross receipt limitation from $5M to $15M.
 This allows growing small businesses to continue claiming the payroll credit.
 Finally, the changes would allow companies to claim the credit for eight years rather than five.

 Additionally, the bill increases the alternative simplified credit (ASC) for QSBs from 14% to 20%.
 The ASC is an alternative method of calculating the R&D Credit by comparing current year R&D expenditures to the average expenditures in the three prior years.
 As an example, let’s look at a startup that steadily increases its annual R&D expenditures, and by year four has $1M in QREs (Year 1: $400,000; Year 2: $600,000; Year 3: $800,000).
 With the current 14% ASC calculation, the company would receive $98,000 in credit.